-Today is International Day of the Girl, and to celebrate, Beat teamed up with The Shona Project and Makes Cents to host an amazing free event called Shine 2019 at the WIT arena.
+To celebrate International Day of The Girl on October 11th, Beat teamed up with The Shona Project and Makes Cents to host an amazing free event called Shine 2019 at the WIT arena.

 The event saw over 1,000 female transition year students travel from across the South East and there were many topics discussed over the day that young girls have to deal with in day-to-day life.
 Some of those topics covered: mental health, well-being, body image, resilience, diversity and equality and they were presented to the crowd by a number of inspirational female speakers from across the world.

 Shine 2019‘s speakers included:

 Razan Ibraheem: A Syrian journalist, refugee human rights activist and advocate for young people.